Pirates vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their opponents are 6-4-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the Pirates and their opponents are 6-4-0 when it comes to hitting the over.

-- The Pirates have failed to cover the spread in any of their previous 10 matchups (one of those games had a runline).
-Pittsburgh and its opponent have finished below the over/under in three straight games, with the average total established by sportsbooks during that stretch being 8.3.
+- The Pirates have fallen short of covering the runline in the one of their past 10 games that had a set spread.

 Read More About This Game